Pomax/node-flickrapi/README.md

               oauth signing for functions that can be called both key-only and authenticated for additional data access (like the photo search function)
+  retry_queries: if this is defined, Flickr queries will be retried if they fail
   afterDownsync: <optional, you can bind an arg-less callback function here>
   permissions: <optional, default value is 'read', see "on first run" below>
 }